-About 10 to 15 percent of the couples in the world suffer from infertility.
+About 10 to 15 per cent of the couples in the world suffer from infertility.
 Lifestyle factors play an important role in fertility.
-Lifestyle factors are ways of life and modifiable habits that can influence one’s well-being and health, which includes fertility.
+Lifestyle factors are ways of life and modifiable habits that can influence one’s the well-being and health, which includes fertility.

 It is shown that ovulation is heavily affected by excess body weight.
-Recently, a study also shows that excess weight also decreases the chance of pregnancy, and increases the probability of experiencing a miscarriage.
 Having an unhealthy weight can cause hormonal imbalances and create a problem in ovulation.
 It is the same with men, obese men are 3 times more susceptible to reduced quality of sperm.

 It is suggested that before you attempt for conception, to exercise regularly, even it is as simple as walking for 30—45 minutes a day or swapping sugary drinks and alcohol for water.